KalicoCrew/kalico/docs/Resonance_Compensation.md

 model and at different heights.
 You can calculate the average ringing frequencies over X and Y axes if that is the case.

+!!! tip "Tip: Low ringing frequency"
     If the measured ringing frequency is very low (below approx 20-25 Hz), it might be a good idea to invest into stiffening the printer or decreasing the moving mass - depending on what is applicable in your case - before proceeding with further input shaping tuning, and re-measuring the frequencies afterwards.
 For many popular printer models there are often some solutions available already.

+!!! important "Important: Effects of hardware modifications"
-Note that the ringing frequencies can change if the changes are made to the printer that affect the moving mass or change the stiffness of the system, for example:
+    Ringing frequencies can change if the changes are made to the printer that affect the moving mass or change the stiffness of the system, for
+    example:

     * Some tools are installed, removed or replaced on the toolhead that change its mass, e.g. a new (heavier or lighter) stepper motor for direct extruder or a new hotend is installed, heavy fan with a duct is added, etc.
     * Belts are tightened.
     * Some addons to increase frame rigidity are installed.
     * Different bed is installed on a bed-slinger printer, or glass added, etc.

-If such changes are made, it is a good idea to at least measure the ringing frequencies to see if they have changed.
+    **If such changes are made, it is a good idea to at least measure the ringing frequencies to see if they have changed.**

 ### Input shaper configuration